 – Workshop participant

-According to the Children’s Commissioner’s Vulnerability Report 2018, an estimated 3.7 million children and young people in the UK live with or care for a parent with a mental illness.
+According to the Children’s Commissioner’s Vulnerability Report 2019, over 2.9 million young people in the UK live with or care for a parent with a mental illness.
 For many young people, this can be an emotionally overwhelming experience, leaving them feeling confused and isolated, and can potentially impact on their mental wellbeing in later years.

 In 1999, at a key national conference called Keeping the Family in Mind, a group of young people delivered an angry, passionate presentation about what it meant to be a child caring for a parent experiencing mental illness without support.
 Our Time was established in 2000 as a response to this impassioned plea.
 We became a registered charity in 2012 to formalise our ongoing work.